typelevel/toolkit/docs/examples.md

 object CSVPrinter extends IOApp.Simple:

-  /** First we'll do some logging for each row, then calculate and print the mean age */ val run =
+  /** First we'll do some logging for each row,
-    input
+    * and then calculate and print the mean age */ val run = input
       .evalTap(p =>